public-assembly/erc721-display-components/README.md

 ## Styling

-While usage is not manditory, components leverage tailwind-css and inlude component specific selectors for ease of styling.
+While usage is not mandatory, components leverage tailwind-css and inlude component specific selectors for ease of styling.

 ## Installation